-The Company made an initial allocation of the purchase price for the FLI acquisition as of the acquisition date based on its understanding of the fair value of the acquired assets and assumed liabilities.
+The Company finalized its allocation of the purchase price for the FLI acquisition as of the acquisition date based on its understanding of the fair value of the acquired assets and assumed liabilities.
 These nonrecurring fair value measurements are classified as Level 3 in the fair value hierarchy.
-As the Company continues to obtain additional information about these assets and liabilities, and continues to learn more about the newly acquired business, we will refine the estimates of fair value and more accurately allocate the purchase price.
-Only items identified as of the acquisition date are considered for subsequent adjustment.
-The Company will make the appropriate adjustments to the purchase price allocation prior to the completion of the measurement period, as required.